 What are the best shoes for driving?

 Generally, the best option is to find footwear with thin soles, narrow welts (a necessity if your vehicle contains a confined pedal box) and adequate ankle flexibility.
-Trainers are best avoided as the soles are too thick and padded.
+Trainers are best to be avoided as the soles are too thick and padded.
 Pumps or deck shoes are a safer option.
-For material reasons, keeping a pair of suitable driving shoes in the car avoids the chance of ruining a dressy pair of shoes on sharp objects in the footwell.

-When shopping for shoes which you plan to wear whilst driving, forget about assessing how well you can walk in them.
-Instead, focus on how they will feel when you are driving, particularly how your ankles will be positioned in them.
-In reducing the level of discomfort, you will also decrease the amount of effort required for driving.
-This is especially important for long-distance driving and will increase your control and safety.
+When shopping for shoes that you plan to wear whilst driving, forget about assessing how well you can walk in them.
+Instead, focus on how they will feel when you're driving, and particularly how your ankles will be positioned in them.

 Best shoes for driving in the rain